 Natural Language Understanding (NLU)

 The NLU component is responsible for obtaining a structured representation of text utterances.
-Currently, it entails intent classification, entity recognition, and user satisfaction prediction.
+Currently, it entails dialogue acts recognition, key-value annotation (e.g., user sentiment), and user satisfaction prediction.

 Intent Classification